argius/Stew4/README.md

 It had the following features:

- * Requires only Core Libraries except JDBC driver.
+ * Requires only Core Libraries except JDBC drivers.
  * Console Mode.
 Not only GUI.
  * Never keep the cursor:
     Statement and ResultSet will be released immediately.